Gabbyogunbiyi/Project_PowerPlatform/SalesPitch.md

 According to industry studies:

 - Companies that automate workflows can reduce **operational costs by up to 30%**.
-- By automating inventory management, you can reduce stock wastage and overstocking, saving up to **25% in inventory costs**.
+- By automating inventory management, they can reduce stock wastage and overstocking, saving up to **25% in inventory costs**.
 - Businesses that leverage **real-time data insights** from tools like Power BI experience **20% faster decision-making** and a **15% increase in operational efficiency**.
-- **Dataverse** ensures that all your business data, whether related to orders, inventory, or customer relationships, is unified across platforms, enabling quicker decision-making and reducing costly mistakes.
+- **Dataverse** ensures that all there business data, whether related to orders, inventory, or customer relationships, is unified across platforms, enabling quicker decision-making and reducing costly mistakes.

-Given that **44% of your customer orders** and **47% of your inventory costs** are impacted by inefficiencies, the potential for significant improvements is clear.
+Given that **44% of there customer orders** and **47% of there inventory costs** are impacted by inefficiencies, the potential for significant improvements is clear.

 ---

 ## A Segue from Small Talk Into the Pitch

-I know Alison Manufacturing is focused on improving productivity and scaling effectively, but those inefficiencies in your processes are holding you back.
-The great news is, you don’t have to deal with these challenges any longer. **Microsoft Power Platform**, combined with **Dataverse**, is the right tool to help you turn things around quickly and effectively.
+I know Alison Manufacturing is focused on improving productivity and scaling effectively, but those inefficiencies in there processes are holding them back.
+The great news is, they don’t have to deal with these challenges any longer. **Microsoft Power Platform**, combined with **Dataverse**, is the right tool to help them turn things around quickly and effectively.

 ---